Rollercoaster of Love

 There is also one feature not in the original game.
 You can fast forward the game!

 Speeding up the game sounds simple, but it is quite a big deal.
-If you know you win a level and don’t care what happens, you can fast-forward to victory.
+If you know you will win a level and don’t care what happens, you can fast-forward to victory.

 This feature reminds me of the fast-forward you can find in some video game emulators.